SwitchCraftCC/sc-docs/src/faq/privacy.md

 We collect Personal Information you provide us, for example when you reach out to us and provide identifying information such as your username.

-You may also provide Personal Information to third parties when you use our Sites or Servers, such as when donating through Stripe or PayPal.
+You may also provide Personal Information to third parties when you use our Sites or Servers, such as when purchasing through Stripe or PayPal.
 You will be subjected to their respective Privacy Policies in such cases:

 - Stripe’s privacy policy can be found here: <https://stripe.com/privacy>.
 The only Personal Information we collect from